MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 In these simulations, we have modeled documents as *very fragile*: one sector error causes the document to be judged as lost.
 In this model, at least these two considerations should be included in the decision to compress documents.

 - Smaller is safer.
 A smaller document presents a smaller target for random errors.
 If a document is compressed, say, by 90%, that is, to 10% of its original size, then a random error is only one-tenth as likely to strike that document.
 When placed on a storage medium of any given quality level, that smaller, compressed document is likely to persist without error ten times longer than the uncompressed version.

+> A large document occupies more storage than a small document.
+If errors are striking storage uniformly randomly, then a large document is proportionally a larger target.
+This effect is verified empirically by our experiments.

 - Smaller is less expensive.
 A stored collection incurs costs for both storage of the document images and the bandwidth used in auditing and repair.
 Smaller documents consume less space and less bandwidth and therefore cost less to maintain.
+- Smaller enables higher storage redundancy.
 On a given budget, a compressed collection can be replicated into more copies and audited more frequently.
 Both the increased copy count and more frequent auditing contribute directly to reducing or eliminating permanent losses in the collection.

-A large document occupies more storage than a small document.
-If errors are striking storage uniformly randomly, then a large document is proportionally a larger target.
-This effect is verified empirically by our experiments.

 The drawings in **Exhibit nnn** illustrate the effect of randomly placed errors on documents of varying sizes.  [[Picture from old presentation of doc blocks with Xs in them, with maybe a couple more Xs added to make it clearer that large = big target.]]